 Stratton earned his Ph.D.
 (2010) from Georgia State University in Atlanta under the direction of Christine Skwiot.
 He holds a Master’s in History from Auburn University (2005) and a B.A. from Presbyterian College (2003).
 His first book was published with University of California Press in January 2016.
 In Education for Empire: American Schools, Race, and the Paths of Good Citizenship, Stratton argues that American public schools created and placed children on multiple and uneven paths to citizenship, offering varying kinds of subordination and degrees of exclusion closely tied to race, national origin, and US imperial ambitions.

-Education for Empire reveals the intersections of subjects in American history usually treated separately – in particular the formation and expansion of public schools at home and empire building both at home and abroad.
-Temporally framed by the 1882 Chinese Exclusion and 1924 National Origins Acts, two pivotal immigration laws deeply entangled in and telling of American quests for empire, Stratton’s case studies in San Francisco, Hawaiʻi, Atlanta, New York, the Southwest, and Puerto Rico reveal that marginalized people contested, resisted, and blazed alternative paths to citizenship, in effect destabilizing the boundaries that white nationalists, including many public school officials in the United States and other self-described “white men’s countries” worked so hard to create and maintain.
+The project reveals the intersections of subjects in American history usually treated separately – in particular the formation and expansion of public schools at home and empire building both at home and abroad.
+Temporally framed by the 1882 Chinese Exclusion and 1924 National Origins Acts, two pivotal immigration laws deeply entangled in and telling of U.S. quests for empire, Stratton’s case studies in San Francisco, Hawaiʻi, Atlanta, New York, the Southwest, and Puerto Rico reveal that marginalized people contested, resisted, and blazed alternative paths to citizenship, in effect destabilizing the boundaries that white nationalists, including many public school officials in the United States and other self-described “white men’s countries” worked so hard to create and maintain.